clay/clay-kiln/docs/deep-linking.md

 # Deep Linking

+All Kiln Nav Drawers, i.e. the ui elements that slide in from the right and left, can be deep-linked to by manipulating the url hash.
+All page components and their property modals can also bee deep-linked to as the url hash is updated when they are being edited to reflect the name of the component.

 The kiln nav drawers, both left and right are opened with the [openDrawer](vuex-actions.md#module_drawers) function (or the toggleDrawer function which calls [openDrawer](vuex-actions.md#module_drawers) when opening and [closeDrawer](vuex-actions.md#module_drawers) when closing).
 The [openDrawer](vuex-actions.md#module_drawers) function sets the url hash to the value passed to it.
 The value can either be a string, indicating the name of the drawer to open, or an object, which includes the name, as well as further properties that can be used to deep-link to content within the drawer, such as to a tab or a specific ui element within the drawer.

 The hash can contain up to 4 values, each divided by a tilde.
 For example: `#kiln~one~two~three~four`.
 The very first value in the hash, the #kiln~ value indicates that the hash is for a kiln ui element, rather than a page component.
 The hash is parsed and stored in the vuex store on pageload.
 It is stored at store.state.url.
 That example hash (`#kiln~one~two~three~four`) would be stored like this: